-The program consists of theory and shop practices in fundamentals of masonry: bricklaying, patterns and bonds, concrete block, terra cotta tile, and stone construction, plastering and stucco, concrete construction and finishing and scaffolding.
-Related studies are: mathematics, blue print reading, estimation, and other studies related to the masonry trade.
-This program is designed to be completed in 9 months or minimum of 1,080 clock hours.
+The program consists of theory and shop practices in the fundamentals of masonry; bricklaying, patterns and bonds, concrete blocks, terra cotta tile and stone construction, plastering and stucco, concrete construction and finishing and scaffolding.
+The related studies are: mathematics, English, blue print reading, natural and social science, contracts and specifications, estimating and shop safety and management for the masonry trades.

+A program designed to be completed in 9 months or minimum of 1,080 clock hours.
+The time may vary depending on the interest, aptitude and ability of individuals.